gaborbernat/bernat-tech/content/posts/pycon-us-2026-packaging-summit/index.md

 [`pubgrub-rs`](https://github.com/pubgrub-rs/pubgrub) Rust crate; pip and [PDM](https://pdm-project.org/) instead use [resolvelib](https://github.com/sarugaku/resolvelib), which is a backtracking resolver rather than a PubGrub-style one.

-Today nab is structured as four pluggable layers: `nab-resolver` (the PubGrub-based resolver core), `nab-python` (Python-specific resolution), `nab-index` (PyPI-style index access), and the top-level `nab` package that wires the three together into the CLI.
+Today nab has four pluggable layers: `nab-resolver` (the PubGrub-based resolver core), `nab-python` (Python-specific resolution), `nab-index` (PyPI-style index access), and the top-level `nab` package that wires the three together into the CLI.

 ```mermaid
 flowchart TB